Luck and fate in Middle-earth: Free will and fate

+The literary critic Colin Manlove criticised Tolkien's attitude on free will, stating that Tolkien had ended free will and heroism "by cancelling them with luck" and his story made mortals "into puppets".

-The medievalist Elizabeth Solopova comments that the evil monster Gollum had an important part to play, providing in her view the clearest testament to the role of fate in The Lord of the Rings.
+The medievalist Elizabeth Solopova comments that the monster Gollum has an important part to play, providing in her view the clearest testament to the role of fate in The Lord of the Rings.
 Beyond Gandalf's words, the story is structured in such a way that past decisions have a critical influence on current events.
 For instance, because Bilbo and Frodo spare Gollum, Gollum is able to destroy the Ring by falling into the Cracks of Doom while Frodo fails to destroy it.
-Thus Frodo, who is overpowered by the evil of the Ring, is saved by what seems to be luck.
+Frodo, who is overpowered by the evil of the Ring, is saved by what seems to be luck.
 The role of fate in The Lord of the Rings is contrasted sharply with the prominent role that Tolkien gives to personal choice and will.
 Frodo's voluntary choice to bear the Ring to Mordor is central to the plot of the whole story.
 Also important is Frodo's willing offer of the Ring to Gandalf, the hero Aragorn, and the Elf-lady Galadriel, and their conscious refusal of it, not to mention Frodo's final inability to summon the will to destroy it.
 Thus, both free will and fate play out throughout the story: from Sam's vision of old Gaffer Gamgee's wheelbarrow and the Scouring of the Shire in the Mirror of Galadriel, to Arwen Evenstar's choice of mortality.

 The Tolkien scholar Helen Lasseter Freeh notes that the longer version of the tale of Túrin Turambar in Unfinished Tales (the Narn i Hîn Húrin) contains a dialogue between the Dark Lord Morgoth, who is a fallen Vala, and the heroic but mortal Man Húrin about fate and providence.
 Despite his imprisonment, Húrin insists that Morgoth cannot control everything, and while Morgoth does not directly contradict this, he says he will spread a "cloud of Doom" on everyone Húrin loves, and "wherever they go, evil shall arise".
 Túrin lives a life of disaster, in which Freeh sees the hand of fate, which threatens to overwhelm Túrin's free will.
 Shippey comments that Morgoth is one of the Valar, whose power in the world appears as luck, or chance, or fate.
-Terrible things in the Narn seem to be coincidences; but, writes Shippey, Tolkien often gives "double explanations" of these events, one fate, one just accident.
+Terrible things in the Narn seem to be coincidences; but, writes Shippey, Tolkien often gives double explanations of these events, one fate, one just accident.